 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

 Humber’s Creative Writing – Fiction, Creative Non-Fiction, Poetry graduate certificate program is a distance studio program offering aspiring writers the exceptional opportunity to work at home.
 There are no formal classes on site.
-Individual courses are offered in a non-traditional way with a distinguished faculty member critiquing your work of creative non-fiction, fiction, book of short stories or volume of poetry.
+Individual courses are offered in a non-traditional way with a distinguished faculty member critiquing your work of creative non-fiction, fiction, book of short stories, feature film script or volume of poetry.
 The program is intended for students working on book-length projects.
 The program is customized to address the particular needs of your manuscript and may include assessments of your handling of plot, story, character, dialogue, pace and style, or may focus on the particular needs of the manuscript as determined by the writing advisor.
 Graduates have the satisfaction of completing a large body of work which may include all or parts of a novel, volume of short stories or a book of poetry.
 Students are also referred to writing competitions.

 Humber is noted for its exceptional faculty including authors of world stature.
 This faculty list has included Edward Albee, Martin Amis, Peter Carey, Miriam Toews, David Mitchell, Nino Ricci, David Adams Richards, the late Timothy Findley, Paul Quarrington, the late Carol Shields and Alistair MacLeod.
 Forthcoming international authors include Samantha Harvey and Tim O’Brien.

 A virtual café exists through Blackboard, Humber’s online learning system, to encourage writing students to interact and build a sense of community.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: